icewolfz/jiMUD/README.md

   - Npm comes with most node installs, if not see: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm Install or download Typescript: https://www.typescriptlang.org/download/
   - easiest to just use npm globally
+  - see known issues below if troubles installing or updating

 ### Electron builder: